roybrown77/wu-tang-react-node-template/README.md

 Backend:

-- NodeJs - lightweight and efficient javascript web server
+- NodeJs - lightweight and efficient javascript web server aka serve up the site like banana pudding in the A
-- Auth0 - service based authentication for securing login that is tested on billions of logins instead of reinventing wheel
+- ** coming soon ** Auth0 - service based authentication for securing login that is tested on billions of logins instead of reinventing wheel aka easy login code
-- MongoDB - document based data storage that allows for schemaless architecture
+- ** coming soon ** MongoDB - document based data storage that allows for schemaless architecture aka
 - Puppeteer - api to control headless chrome in order to screen scrape

 Client:

-- ReactJs - javascript framework to build composable user interfaces
+- ReactJs - javascript framework to build composable user interfaces aka make sites like lego blocks
-- ReduxJs - fast data state management
+- ReduxJs - fast data state management aka keep data in order
-- ImmutableJs - faster way to avoid mutating data and thus unexpected side effects for less bug prone features
+- ImmutableJs - faster way to avoid mutating data and thus unexpected side effects for less bug prone features aka keep data in order even faster
-- Auth0 - service based authentication for securing login that is tested on billions of logins instead of reinventing wheel
+- ** coming soon ** Auth0 - service based authentication for securing login that is tested on billions of logins instead of reinventing wheel aka easy login code
-- Google Material Design - framework to create beautiful, customizable ui components
+- Google Material Design - framework to create beautiful, customizable ui components aka make it look as good as Google stuff
-- Progressive Web App capabilities to be
+- ** coming soon ** Progressive Web App capabilities aka make a web site look, feel and respond as well as a native app:
   1. Reliable - Load instantly and never show the downasaur, even in uncertain network conditions.
   2. Fast - Respond quickly to user interactions with silky smooth animations and no janky scrolling.
   3. Engaging - Feel like a natural app on the device, with an immersive user experience.